Mwebb512/students/bbelandr.md

 # Benjamin Belandres

--Nickname: Ben
+- Nickname: Ben
--Netid:    bbelandr
+- Netid:    bbelandr
--Github:   bbelandr
+- Github:   bbelandr
--Major:    Computer Science
+- Major:    Computer Science

 ## Languages and other tools I've used in the past